WALB: History

 On June 25, 2018, Gray Television announced its intent to acquire Raycom for $3.65 billion.
 Gray had already owned WSWG-TV, which had served as a semi-satellite of WCTV in Tallahassee, and as such, Gray was required to sell either WALB-TV or WSWG due to FCC ownership regulations prohibiting common ownership of two of the four highest-rated stations in a single market (as well as more than two stations in any market).
 Gray announced that it would keep WALB-TV and sell WSWG to an unrelated third party.
-On August 16, it was announced that Marquee Broadcasting, who had owned WSST-TV, would purchase WSWG for an undisclosed set of price.
+On August 16, it was announced that Marquee Broadcasting, who had owned WSST-TV, would purchase WSWG for an undisclosed price.
 The sale was approved by the FCC on December 20.
 The sale was completed on January 2, 2019, returning WALB to the original ownership that brought it on the air.